hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld
 4 4 4 4 4 1 3 1 8
-Weapons/Armour: An Orc Boss may be equipped with weapons and armour chosen from the Orc equipment list.
+Weapons/Armor: An Orc Boss may be equipped with weapons and armor chosen from the Orc equipment list.
 Skills: The Orc Boss may choose from Combat, Shooting, Strength & Speed when he gains a new skill.
 In addition, the Orc Boss may choose from the Orc Special Skill list.